 Mask Off Mask Off reveals how rarely people witness me unwell.
 Alongside my physical disabilities, I live with mental health challenges—but in our society, a disabled woman in distress is too much.
 We’re expected to be silent, to hold it together, to not cry in pu Acrylic on wood.
 2024

 Amigas After finishing this piece I couldn’t help to marry its completed expression to Mia Mingus’s blogpost, Wherever You Are Is Where I Want To Be: Crip Solidarity.
-Its sentiment narrates that we will always find ways to stay together and support each other, Gouache, acrylic on vintage blue print paper.
+Its sentiment narrates that we will always find ways to stay together and support each other, Painting reference by photographer, Colectivo Multipolar Gouache, acrylic on vintage blue print paper.
 16”x20”.
 2024.

-People Power Can the revolution be painted green?
+People Power the revolution be painted green?
 I believe People Power is like vines that come together and take over the fence (barriers).
+I painted this as performance during a dvirtual political rally by disabled activists.
 Acrylic on canvas.
 16 by 20 inches.